-Laura Fishman earned her BFA in Painting (cum laude) from the State University of New York.
-It was here that she studied with abstract expressionist Joop Sanders, friend and apprentice of Willem de Kooning, and with Hudson River Valley artist Alex Martin.
-Fishman continued her studies in textile design at the Fashion Institute of Technology, New York and earned her MA Fine Art at Middlesex University, London.
+She continued her studies in textile design at the Fashion Institute of Technology, New York, and earned her MA Fine Art at Middlesex University, London.
 She remains active with artist communities, exhibitions and associations in the United Kingdom, Europe and in the United States.
-Laura currently lives and works in London, is a GOLDEN Artist Eductor and is art curator at Stephens House & Gardens, Finchley.
+Laura currently lives and works in London, is a GOLDEN Artist Educator and is Art Curator at Stephens House & Gardens, Finchley.

 For Laura Fishman's 'Pour Paintings', she explores how gravity pulls highly viscous paint.
 The process takes hours to form and days to dry.
 She uses a bold, playful palette that can trickle off, through or be completely free from the support, adding a playfulness to her work as she questions the notion of painting.
 Balancing experience along with discovery and chance, tension lies in the controlled gesture.
 As the colours swirl and mingle, the movement creates designs evocative of the intricate patterns of nature.